akhan003/go-hubspot/generated/v3/lists/docs/ListsAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetCrmV3ListsGetAllRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetAllRequest struct via the builder pattern

 Name | Type | Description  | Notes